TY235/Movies/README.md

 # Movies

-The Movies App is a Android application designed to provide users with information about Marvel movies.
+The Movies App is an Android application designed to provide users with information about Marvel movies.

 ## Requirements